betterscientificsoftware/bssw-tutorial-sc20/handson-m07b-refactoring.md

    - Your fork of the tutorial repository should be cloned in this working environment (covered in exercise 3)

 ## Background
 In Module 7 of the tutorial presentations, we discuss the refactoring process.
+In the first exercise you are given a modular well written code that supports multiple integration methods, your task is to refactor is so that another integration method can be added without having to modify the source code in future.

-In this exercise, your task will be to refactor the code you've inherited.
+In the second exercise, your task will be to refactor the code you've inherited.
 Exercise 7a is a planning activity for this work, which uses the epic-story-task model with GitHub issues and a project board.
 You are encouraged to work through 7a and this exercise in tandem, or to complete 7a first.

 You've inherited the heat equation example code `heatAll.C` from a colleague who's left your project.
 Your task is to refactor it to make it cleaner and more reusable.

-*Note: there are example results in the repository, but they are not a unique solution -- yours may be different.*
+*Note: the code used in exercise 1 is a possible solution for exercise 2, but it is not a unique solution -- yours may be different.*

-## Instructions
+## Instructions for exercise 1

-Task A. The code currently has three different finite-difference schemes to update the solution to the heat equation: `crankn` (Crank-Nicolson), `ftcs` (forward-time central-space), and `upwind15` (upwind).
+The code currently has three different finite-difference schemes to update the solution to the heat equation: `crankn` (Crank-Nicolson), `ftcs` (forward-time central-space), and `upwind15` (upwind).
 We'd like the code to be more flexible so that other approaches can be added to update the solution without having to modify the main heat equation driver every time.
 More specifically, the `update_solution` interface needs to be generalized.

+Relevant files in this exercise are:
+Header files -- Double.H	heat.H
+Source files --  args.C		crankn.C	exact.C		ftcs.C		heat.C		upwind15.C	utils.C
+Build file -- makefile

 All refactoring exercises should begin by checking the test coverage for the part of the code you'll be working on and gathering baseline results with the original code.